Monotone Missing Data: A Blessing and a Curse: Missing Data Models

 where \text{NA} (not available) denotes a missing value.
 In other words, $R_X = 1$ means that the true value of the variable $X^{(1)}$ was observed, and $R_X = 0$ indicates that it is missing.
 For a set $\+ Y^{(1)} \subseteq \+ X^{(1)}$ of partially observed variables, we denote the corresponding set of response indicators by $R_{\+ Y}$ defined as $R_{\+ Y} = \cup_{Y_i^{(1)} \in \+ Y^{(1)}} \{R_{Y_i}\}$.

 By \eqref{eq:missingness_mechanism}, we can factorize the joint distribution of $\+ V$ as

 where the nondeterministic term $p(\+ O, \+ X^{(1)}, \+ R)$ is the \emph{full law} which can be further partitioned into two terms: the \emph{target law} $p(\+ O, \+ X^{(1)})$ and the \emph{missingness mechanism} $p(\+ R|\+ O, \+ X^{(1)})$.
 Finally, the information available under missing data is represented by the \emph{observed data law} $p(\+ O, \+ X, \+ R)$.
 This distribution is the one we actually have access to.
+We note that the term ``missingness mechanism'' is sometimes used to refer to the set of response indicators $\+ R$ or its members instead of their conditional distribution.
+Similarly, the target law is sometimes simply referred to as the joint distribution \citep[see e.g.,][]{NIPS2013_0ff8033c, NIPS2014_31839b03}, but to avoid ambiguity, we use the terms ``target law'' and ``full law'' to distinguish between the two joint distributions $p(\+O,\+ X^{(1)})$ and $p(\+ O, \+ X^{(1)}, \+ R)$, respectively.

 Missing data models can be represented by \emph{missing data DAGs} (m-DAGs).
 A DAG $\sG$ is a missing data DAG if it has the following properties: the vertex set of $\sG$ is $\+ O \cup \+ X \cup \+ X^{(1)} \cup \+ R$; for each $X \in \+ X$, $\pa[\sG](X) = \{X^{(1)}, R_X\}$ and $\ch[\sG](X) = \emptyset$; and for each $R_X \in \+ R$, $\de[\sG](R_X) \cap (\+ O \cup \+ X^{(1)}) = \emptyset$.
 A missing data model associated with a missing data DAG $\sG$ is the set of joint distributions $p(\+ O, \+ X, \+ X^{(1)}, \+ R)$ that factorize as